View Attractions Related to: *San Diego Tours & Sightseeing*by TourGuideTim

 San Diego Electric Bike Tours with San Diego Fly Rides

 If you love to ride bicycles but are traveling with someone who’s not as confident in their ability, trying an electric bike tour is the way to go.
 These motorized bikes look like regular bicycles and are just a little heavier than a normal bicycle.
 You can peddle as much or as little as you want as you explore San Diego on a tour.
 Tours are offered for the areas in and around Balboa Park, Cabrillo National Monument, and La Jolla and generally last 2 to 2.5 hours.
+Bike helmets are provided.
+If you end up loving your electric bike, you can also check out the bikes San Diego Fly Rides has for sale and have them shipped to your home.
 Learn more about San Diego Fly Rides.

 San Diego Kayak Tours with Hike Bike Kayak